November 22nd, 2005

 This should now keep you safe until [tag]Microsoft[/tag] releases a patch, after which you can reverse the changes shown here.

 This entry was posted on Tuesday, November 22nd, 2005 at 13:20 and is filed under Stay Secure.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.